dumbledorearmy/GettingCleaningDataCourseProject/CodeBook.md

     ActivityID

 This is one of the following - 1,2,3,4,5 and 6.

-The legend is as below:
-1 WALKING
-2 WALKING_UPSTAIRS
-3 WALKING_DOWNSTAIRS
-4 SITTING
-5 STANDING
-6 LAYING
+    ActivityLabel
+This is according to the value of ActivityID
+1 - WALKING, 2 - WALKING_UPSTAIRS, 3 - WALKING_DOWNSTAIRS, 4 - SITTING, 5 - STANDING, 6 - LAYING

 Data
 Transformations